buildbot/buildbot/master/docs/developer/data.rst

         :param unicode repository: the repository in which this change took place
         :param unicode project: the project this change is a part of
         :param unicode src: source of the change (vcs or other)
-        :returns: the ID of the new change
+        :returns: the ID of the new change, via Deferred

         Add a new change to Buildbot.
         This method is the interface between change sources and the rest of Buildbot.